Meadow High School Careers Strategy

 The school works with many local employers to ensure that the students have a valuable and supported experience.
 These include:

-The supported internship programme (Project Search) which is now in its 4th year and is based at the London Heathrow Marriott has been very successful and 80% of students have achieved employment.
+The supported internship programme (Project Search) is based at the London Heathrow Marriott has been very successful and 80% of students have previously achieved employment.

 Some of the comments from employers and parents regarding our Project SEARCH programme include: